soundofives/worldbuilding/Locations/15k/15k/Quotes.md

 "Here's the plan.
 We get in, get out, and burn it down with the kids in there." - Rabbitouille.
-"It's not a pyramid scheme, it's more of a ponzi scheme." - Carric "I might need a big strong man to ship my books" - Rabittouille
+"It's not a pyramid scheme, it's more of a ponzi scheme." - Carric "I might need a big strong man to ship my books" - Rabittouille "Give me a vibe check" - Rabbittouille to DM
+"I open my eyes and draw a dick on his forehead" - Carric